barrettk8090/book-tracker/readme.md

 [ ] Get the total number of pages that you've read, either in total or as part of a specific year that you read them.

+[ ] Add a new bookshelf type, make that work somehow, and get a join table cookin!

 Stretch
 [ ] Add login/user functionality so that there can be multiple people accounts who have bookshelves [ ] Connect to OpenLibrary API to allow for searching(?) by a book title or author and get the description and other info so that you can automatically enter that information iunto the table without having to type anything.
 Query that database